The Manufacturing Game®

 With The Manufacturing Game®, we have proven that higher reliability can be attained while lowering both maintenance costs and operational losses by addressing the need for organizational change.
 Making a significant change in reliability and cost requires engaging everyone in the organization to work differently.

-Object: Satisfy customer demand by producing and shipping the finished product without hurting people or the environment, returning a profit to the company.
+Objective: Satisfy customer demand by producing and shipping the finished product without hurting people or the environment, returning a profit to the company.

-Participants gain new perspectives by assuming a different role from the one they perform daily.
+Roles: Participants gain new perspectives by assuming a different role from the one they perform daily.
 Maintenance people become operations personnel; business services staff become mechanics; and operators become business services staff.
 Participants see how their decisions and actions impact each other and the overall performance of the plant.

 Day 2: Taking Action